gatsbyjs/gatsby/docs/blog/2018-10-04-journey-to-the-content-mesh/index.md

 tags: ["headless-cms", "content-mesh", "core-concepts"]
 ---

 The CMS was born to make content sites _possible_.
-Now, it’s being reimagined to make them _incredible_.
+Now, it's being reimagined to make them _incredible_.

 In the early 2000s, publishing on the web was difficult.
 The CMS emerged as a single application to store content, build sites, and deliver them to users.